Ditectrev/DP-203/README.md

 - [x] Box 1: 0.
 Box 2: the values stored in the database.
 - [ ] Box 1: 1900-01-01.
 Box 2: a random number.

-### HOTSPOT Which Azure Data Factory components should you recommend using together to import the daily inventory data from the SQL server to Azure Data Lake Storage?
+### Which Azure Data Factory components should you recommend using together to import the daily inventory data from the SQL server to Azure Data Lake Storage?

 ![Question 107](images/question107.jpg)